Table of Contents

 Multiple reflections are the initial phenomenon that is of curiosity.
 The second one, however can be described as mirrors.
 Phoenician (Venetian) mirror that on one hand is as transparent as windows, but on the other hand, it reflects everything as if it were a mirror.
 The same effect can be observed when the light is on in a dark room and we only see our reflection in the window and those who are who are outside can view all aspects of an interior.

-On either side of the p-n junction are the cladding layers, which are typically made of a material with a lower refractive index than the active region.
-These layers help to confine the light within the active region and reduce losses due to scattering.
+Next to the p-n junction are cladding layers.
+These are made of a material with a lower light-bending index than the active region.
+They help keep the light inside the active region and reduce light scattering.

 Why do we need the most collisions feasible?
 Because the atom is then returned to its initial state (loses the energy it has accumulated) and produces an identical photon as the one which struck it.
 This means that we have two photons that behave in the same manner.
 This process is known as forced emission in the field of physics.